roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Vertical pod autoscaling.md

 Make sure that the following operations are performed:

 -   An ACK cluster is created and its version is later than 1.12.
-For more information, see [Create a managed kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed kubernetes cluster.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   The cluster is connected by using a command-line tool.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
 -   The VPA deployed to the cluster is uninstalled.
 Otherwise, the newly created VPA may conflict with the original VPA.

 **Note:** Vertical pod autoscaling is in testing.
 Use this feature with caution.